zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboarding-with-spring-boot-enabler.md

             ### hostname:
 ```

-In this example from the YAML configuration file, when the application service is run on the mainframe, provide your mainframe hostname value on the java execution command line in the following format:
+In this example from the YAML configuration file, when the application service is run on the mainframe, provide your mainframe hostname value on the Java execution command line in the following format:
 ```
 -Dapiml.service.hostname=YOUR-MAINFRAME-HOSTNAME-VALUE
 ```
-Since this value is provided in the java execution command line, leave the property commented out in the `application.yml`.
+Since this value is provided in the Java execution command line, leave the property commented out in the `application.yml`.

 For development purposes, you can replace or add any property by providing the same configuration structure in an external
 YAML configuration file.
 When running your application, provide the name of the external/additional